This diagram will be animated further down the page.

 where t' is the time recorded by the traveler,

-and v is the speed of the
+with the universe), and v is the speed of the

-second per second of universal time, went a distance, in absolute
+second per second of universal time, went a

-it did in the traveler's clock, namely, 1 light second.
+clock as it did in the traveler's clock, namely,

 See the book Relativity Trail for more details, including